-Candidates who have a controlled committee and committee primarily formed to support or oppose candidates or measures in this election at this time file a Form 460 to cover the period between January 1, and September 30, 2006.
-All other candidates who do not raise over \$1,000 file a Form 470.
+Candidates who have a controlled committee and committee primarily formed to support or oppose candidates or measures in this election at this time file a Form 460 to cover the period between January 1, and September 22, 2007.
+All other candidates who do not raise over one thousand dollars (\$1,000) file a Form 470.
 All reports must be received by personal delivery or first class mail.

-(Gov. Code § 84200.7)
+(Gov. Code § 84200.8)